VMware Australia cuts ties with Tech Data, signs Dicker Data

 VMware has announced it has replaced Tech Data as one of its major distributors for Australia, appointing homegrown distie Dicker Data as its replacement.

-The move comes as part of a major shakeup for the vendor within Asia-Pacific and Japan, appointing 22 new distributors out of a total of 67 applications in the region.
+The move comes as part of a major shakeup for the vendor within Asia-Pacific and Japan, involving 67 applications from distributors across the region, including 22 new entrants.
+Dicker Data was only new distie appointment across APJ.

 VMware APJ vice president for partner and commercial organisation Uma Thana Balasingam told CRN that VMware wanted to take a more balanced approach with both global distributors and local players.